sami-the-dev/wireframing/README.md

 Each of these elements contributes to a clear, user-friendly design by establishing structure, guiding navigation, organizing content, and highlighting interactive features.

-- Explains the differences between low-fidelity and high-fidelity wireframes:
+## Types of Wireframes

 - Low-fidelity wireframes are basic, simplified representations of a design, often using simple shapes, placeholders, and minimal detail.
 They are typically used in the early stages of the design process to quickly communicate layout, structure, and overall flow without focusing on visual details or interactivity.
 Low-fidelity wireframes are useful for brainstorming, gathering feedback, and iterating on ideas before investing time in detailed design.

 - High-fidelity wireframes, on the other hand, are more detailed and closely resemble the final product.
 They include specific typography, colors, images, and sometimes interactive elements.
 High-fidelity wireframes are usually created later in the design process to refine the user interface, demonstrate functionality, and provide a clear blueprint for developers.

-## Types of Wireframes
+## Type of Wireframe Present Here

-- The wireframe in this selection is a [specify type: low-fidelity or high-fidelity based on the code].
 It is characterized by [briefly describe features present in the code, e.g., simple placeholders, detailed UI elements, etc.], indicating its use in the [early/late] stages of the design process.

 ## Recommended Tool: Figma